-Especially during the first half of 2018, more and more cases were reported to the National Cyber Security Centre Finland (NCSC-FI) in which organisations were subject to phishing with the purpose of obtaining the email credentials of employees.
-Phishing can target both regular people and organisations.
-Data breaches targeting business accounts are usually referred to as business email compromise (BEC).
+Especially during the first half of 2018, more and more early summer.
+This partly explains the persistence cases were reported to the National Cyber Security of this phenomenon.
+Individual examples include Centre Finland (NCSC-FI) in which organisations were phishing messages that resemble encrypted emails, subject to phishing with the purpose of obtaining the the bypass of multi-factor authentication using former email credentials of employees.
+Phishing can target email connection methods and the customisation of both regular people and organisations.
+Data breaches the phishing site layout, depending on the email sertargeting business accounts are usually referred to as vice from which each user accesses the service. business email compromise (BEC).
+Reacting to new phishing campaigns is a nev-